Civil legal aid is a basic human right, available and effective for all low-income people.

 Our Commitment to Anti-Racism

 Black Lives Matter.
-LFW believes that creating fair access to civil justice requires undoing systemic racial oppression, and we strongly support the national movement to end violence against Black people and dismantle racist systems.
+LFW believes that creating equal justice requires undoing systemic racial oppression, and we strongly support the national movement to end violence against Black people and dismantle racist systems.
 As the Justices of the Washington State Supreme Court wrote, “the legal community must recognize that we all bear responsibility for this ongoing injustice, and that we are capable of taking steps to address it, if only we have the courage and the will.”

 We are committed to becoming an anti-racist organization and strive to reflect racial justice and inclusion in all of our grantmaking because of the historical impact of racism and the disparate outcomes it creates for communities of color, particularly in the justice system.
 We also recognize that other forms of oppression – such as sexism, classism, and ableism – threaten our nation’s promise of justice for all, and we are committed to understanding and addressing how all oppression affects the ability of low-income Washingtonians to access justice.